haydenbleasel/ultracite/website/README.md

 npm install
 ```

-Next, create a `.env.local` file in the root of your project and set the `NEXT_PUBLIC_SITE_URL` environment variable to your site's public URL:
+Next, create a `.env.local` file in the root of your project and set the `VERCEL_PROJECT_PRODUCTION_URL` environment variable to your site's public URL:

 ```
-NEXT_PUBLIC_SITE_URL=https://example.com
+VERCEL_PROJECT_PRODUCTION_URL=https://example.com
 ```

 Then start the development server: